Load up on some really fun stocking stuffer inspiration with these Fun Stocking Stuffers for Kids!

 Lisa said: “Socks!
 I will sometimes wrap individual pairs.”

-Martha said: “Lip Balm / Lip Gloss, small craft kids, puzzle books, hair accessories, pens.”
+Martha said: “Lip Balm / Lip Gloss, small craft kids, puzzle books, hair accessories, and pens are all fun stocking stuffers for kids”

 Brittany said: “Toothbrushes, shampoo and body wash.
 Dollar items from Target, like pens, notepads and hot wheels.
 I also include the cheap kids nail polish from Walmart, Chapsticks, and always a book or movie.”